-- Clinical examination exercise
+- clinical examination exercise

-- Case based discussions
+- case based discussions

-- Direct observation of procedural skills
+- direct observation of procedural skills

-- Procedure based assessments
+- procedure based assessments

-- Multisource feedback
+- multisource feedback

-- User feedback
+- user feedback

-- Objective structured dental public health assessment
+- objective structured dental public health assessment.

 Training courses may be an effective way of gaining the underpinning knowledge and skills for some of the HLOs.
-However, attendance at a course will not normally be sufficient evidence of competence; assessors will be looking for evidence of competence and how the learning is applied in practice.
+However, attendance on a course will not normally be sufficient evidence of competence; assessors will be looking for evidence of competence and how the learning is applied in practice.